Trent Reznor: Film composition

-Reznor and Ross have gone on to score films by a number of other directors, starting in 2016 with Fisher Stevens' climate change documentary Before the Flood (whose score also included compositions by Gustavo Santaolalla and Mogwai) and Peter Berg's Patriots Day, a crime drama about the Boston Marathon bombings.
+Reznor and Ross have gone on to score films by a number of other directors, starting in 2016 with Fisher Stevens's climate change documentary Before the Flood (whose score also included compositions by Gustavo Santaolalla and Mogwai) and Peter Berg's Patriots Day, a crime drama about the Boston Marathon bombings.
 The following year, they made their television debut with the score for Ken Burns and Lynn Novick's documentary series The Vietnam War.
-In 2018, Reznor and Ross scored Susanne Bier's film, Bird Box, and Jonah Hill's directorial debut Mid90s.
+In 2018, Reznor and Ross scored Jonah Hill's directorial debut Mid90s, as well as Susanne Bier's Bird Box, which was released on Netflix.
+Reznor and Ross also released a 2-hour box set for the Bird Box soundtrack containing additional material from their recording sessions, titled Bird Box/Null 09 Extended.
+Reznor later admitted his dissatisfaction with working on Bird Box during an interview for the December 2019 edition of Revolver, calling the experience a "fucking waste of time".
+He criticized the film's editing department for mixing the score too low in the final cut of the film, as well as the production team overall for "phoning in" the project.
+Reznor also revealed that he and Ross pulled out of scoring Joe Wright's The Woman in the Window, having scrapped their completed score due to displeasure with the studio's "transformation" of the film following test screenings.
+The film was ultimately sold to Netflix and released in 2021, with Danny Elfman replacing Reznor and Ross as composer.

 In 2019, Reznor and Ross composed the score for the independent drama Waves, and later that year made their second contribution to television with their score for Damon Lindelof's HBO miniseries Watchmen, a sequel to Alan Moore's original 1987 comic series.
 Reznor and Ross, both fans of the comic, approached Lindelof to work on the series, and released three volumes of music from the series over the course of its broadcast.
 The score was critically acclaimed, and Reznor and Ross won the Primetime Emmy Award for Outstanding Music Composition for a Limited Series in 2020.

-Most recently, Reznor and Ross reunited with Fincher to score his Netflix drama film Mank and scored the 2020 animated Pixar film Soul.
-In 2021, Reznor won a Golden Globe and an Academy Award for his work on the Soul score.
+In 2020, Reznor and Ross reunited with Fincher to score his drama film Mank as well as scoring their first animated project, Pixar's Soul.
+In 2021, the two won a Golden Globe and an Academy Award alongside Jon Batiste for their work on the Soul score.

+In 2022, Reznor and Ross scored Luca Guadagnino's Bones and All, as well as Sam Mendes's Empire of Light.
+In 2023, the duo scored their second animated project, Teenage Mutant Ninja Turtles: Mutant Mayhem, and reunited with Fincher for The Killer.
+In 2024, Reznor and Ross scored two films by Guadagnino: Challengers, and Queer.
+The two also composed the title theme for the HBO comedy series The Franchise; Mendes served as executive producer on the project, and directed the pilot.